wlerin/feralfilehosting/Feral Wiki/Software/Subsonic and Madsonic/readme.md

 ---

 - Default mp3 bitrate is set in `Settings/Players/Max bitrate` per selected player
 - Subsonic will ask for a license key after 30 days, that you can get by donating to the creator of the program.
 After 30 days, video streaming and mobile application support are deactivated.
-You can use the bash script to install Madsonic instead, that has no such restrictions.
+You can use the bash script to install Madsonic instead, that has no such restrictions but you have to pay for the Madsonic mobile app.
 - HTML5 - [Minisub Chrome App](https://chrome.google.com/webstore/detail/minisub/jccdpflnecheidefpofmlblgebobbloc) (if you use https you must visit the subsonic server URL and accept the cert first
 - Works with the IOS and Android apps.
 Madsonic may behave differently with some apps that were designed to support Subsonic.

 [Subsonic Device options](http://www.subsonic.org/pages/apps.jsp)

-[Madsonic Android Play Store](https://play.google.com/store/apps/details?id=github.madmarty.madsonic) [Madsonic Android Amazon Store](http://www.amazon.com/Madsonic-Media-Streamer/dp/B00COJ4G1O)
+[Madsonic Android Play Store](https://play.google.com/store/apps/details?id=github.madmarty.madsonic)

+[Madsonic Android Amazon Store](http://www.amazon.com/Madsonic-Media-Streamer/dp/B00COJ4G1O)

 Subsonic or Madsonic automatic installation using a bash script: